anistark/viper/docs/viper-by-example.rst

 .. literalinclude:: ../examples/safe_remote_purchase/safe_remote_purchase.v.py
   :language: python
-  :lines: 30-35
+  :lines: 40-46

 Like the constructor, the ``purchase()`` method has a ``@payable`` decorator, meaning it can be called with a payment.
-For the buyer to make a valid purchase, we must first ``assert`` that the contract's unlocked property is ``False`` and that the amount sent is equal to twice the item's value.
+For the buyer to make a valid purchase, we must first ``assert`` that the contract's ``unlocked`` property is ``True`` and that the amount sent is equal to twice the item's value.
 We then set the buyer to the ``msg.sender`` and lock the contract.
 At this point, the contract has a balance equal to 4 times the item value and the seller must send the item to the buyer.

 .. literalinclude:: ../examples/safe_remote_purchase/safe_remote_purchase.v.py
   :language: python
-  :lines: 37-41
+  :lines: 48-55

-Finally, upon the buyer's receipt of the item, the buyer can confirm their receipt by calling the ``received()`` method to distribute the funds as intended - the seller receives 3/4 of the contract balance and the buyer receives 1/4.
+Finally, upon the buyer's receipt of the item, the buyer can confirm their receipt by calling the ``received()`` method to distribute the funds as intended—where the seller receives 3/4 of the contract balance and the buyer receives 1/4.

 By calling ``received()``, we begin by checking that the contract is indeed